Guidelines for Authors

 Desk reject criteria

-The editorial team of the Geospatial Health applies desk review to filter out papers that will not be processed; these are papers that are not aligned with the aims and scope of the journal, or which lack essential information in one or more sections of the paper or has not been submitted as per the correct procedure.
+The editorial team of the Geospatial Health applies desk review to filter out papers that will not be processed; these are papers that are not aligned with the aims and scope of the journal, or that lack essential information in one or more sections of the paper or has not been submitted as per the correct procedure.
 In such cases, the paper will be desk rejected: this means that it will be sent back to the submitting author, and will not be reviewed.

 Authors are kindly invited to suggest potential reviewers (names, affiliations and email addresses) for their manuscript, if they wish.